 As I descended into the box canyon I startled a racoon that I hadn't noticed, and it scurried into a burrow.
 As I continued on I saw a fox on the ridge.
 It probably would have gotten the 'coon if I hadn't scared it away.
 As difficult as it was to find food in that unusually cold winter, the fox would probably starve.

-The snow starting to come down heavily.
+The snow started to come down heavily.
 That was good; it would cover my tracks.

 Like I already said, I hate the cold, and I wished I could get out of that snow and into a shelter.
 That would have been nice; out of the freezer and into the fridge.
 A shelter wouldn't really have been warmer, though; just less cold.
 Less wind too.
 The hard wind made it difficult to breath as it blew into my face, sweeping away the air too quickly for me to catch any.